duderstadt-lab/mars-docs/tutorials/Scripting/introduction-to-groovy-scripting.md

 In the example script used before, the parameter 'archive' is defined as an input of parameter type 'MoleculeArchive'.
 In this way, it is clear to which object the script has to be applied.
 No output is declared: no output parameters are defined by the script.

-### 4. Access data from the archive with a script
+### 4. Access Data from the Molecule Archive with a Script
 All functions that can be called on with accompanying documentation can be found in the [Mars javadocs](https://duderstadt-lab.github.io/mars-core/javadoc/).
 The expected arguments of each function are listed between the brackets of each defined function.
 Frequently used commands are discussed in this section of the tutorial.

-#### 4.1 'get' functions: get a parameter from the MoleculeArchive
+#### 4.1 'get' Functions: get a Parameter from the MoleculeArchive

-**1** Get the number of molecules in the archive
+**1** Get the number of molecules in the Molecule Archive
 ```Groovy
 #@ MoleculeArchive archive
 archive.getNumberOfMolecules()
 ```

-**2** Get the list of molecule UIDs
+**2** Get the list of molecule UUIDs
 ```Groovy
 #@ MoleculeArchive archive
 println(archive.getMoleculeUIDs())
 ```
-This prints a comma separated list of the UIDs in the output window in the lower half of the scripting window.
-For a neater looking table display of the UIDs use a MarsTable.
+This prints a comma separated list of the UUIDs in the output window in the lower half of the scripting window.
+For a neater looking table display of the UUIDs use a MarsTable.

 ```Groovy
 #@ MoleculeArchive archive